Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 ## Relational operators

+There are several relational operators for different comparisons between values.

+### Equals operator

 The equals operator is `==`.
 It's used to check if two values are equal.

 ``` {.C .syntax}